-Students who wish to apply must have a minimum of an overall 3.0 GPA and "B" in all the required coursework.
+Students who wish to apply must have a minimum overall GPA of 2.75, a 3.0 GPA in their final four semesters, and a "B" in all the required coursework.
+The program will accept up to two "C" grades in biology, chemistry, physics, and statistics.

-Pre-requisite Coursework (OSU Course or Equivalent) Introductory Biology Biomechanics General Chemistry Applied Anatomy Human Physiology General Physics Medical Terminology Elementary statistics Principles of Nutrition Physiology of Exercise Psychology
+Pre-requisite Coursework (OSU Course or Equivalent)

+Biology Biomechanics General Chemistry

+Anatomy Human Physiology General Physics

+Medical Terminology Statistics Principles of Nutrition

+Physiology of Exercise Psychology